• FAQs

 • Do I need a visa to visit Bhutan?

-Yes, you will need a visa and entry permit in order to visit Bhutan.
-This is something we organise on behalf of our clients and in order to do so, we request a copy of the photo page of your passport and a colour passport size photo, before your arrival to Nepal or India, from where you then fly to Bhutan.
+Yes, you will need a visa and entry permit in order to visit Bhutan which must be arranged before your arrival.
+The current visa fee for Bhutan is USD$40 per person.
+We organise the Bhutan visa on behalf of our clients at no additonal cost, as part of our service to you.
+In order to do so, we request a copy of the photo page of your passport and a colour passport size photo, before your arrival to Nepal, India or other destination, from where you then fly to Bhutan.

 Bhutanese visas and entry permits are issued by the Department of Immigration, Ministry of Home and Cultural Affairs in Bhutan, and tourist visas can only be requested through licensed tour operators in Bhutan.
 Once approved and issued, we will provide a copy of the visa to you to use for travel to Bhutan.